MisterBra1n/Scripts/README.md

-# PowerShell Snippets
+# The Purpose
-This repository is meant for me to save and look back on past useful powershell scripts.
+This repository just stores all scripts I write for my job and personal use.
+This will include PowerShell and Bash scripts.